bcblevins/VetRA-API/documentation/functional-requirements.md

  - all pets for a specific owner
  - one pet for a specific owner
  - all tests for a specific pet
  - one test for a specific pet
+ - all results for a specific test
+ - one result for a specific test
  - all prescriptions for a specific pet
  - one prescription for a specific pet
  - all refill requests